palladius/app-mod-workshop-set-by-step/workshop-steps/90-next-steps/SECURITY.md

 You can upload a PHP file which allows generic PHP code execution.
 This is dangerous!

-A fix is here: https://github.com/Friends-of-Ricc/app-mod-workshop/pull/2
+A possible fix is here: https://github.com/Friends-of-Ricc/app-mod-workshop/pull/2

 Another way is to ask Gemini! you can try these simple steps: